gumaerc-testorg/7.344-spring-2015/content/pages/readings.md

 {{< tdopen >}}

-Allen, E. G., S. B. Freeman, et al. "[Maternal Age and Risk for Trisomy 21 Assessed by the Origin of Chromosome Nondisjunction: A Report from the Atlanta and National Down Syndrome Projects](http://dx.doi.org/10.1007/s00439-008-0603-8)." _Human Genetics_ 125, no. 1 (2009): 41–52.
+Allen, E. G., S. B. Freeman, et al. "{{% resource_link "506ac84f-1aa7-4efb-af30-f35dc647eec3" "Maternal Age and Risk for Trisomy 21 Assessed by the Origin of Chromosome Nondisjunction: A Report from the Atlanta and National Down Syndrome Projects" %}}." _Human Genetics_ 125, no. 1 (2009): 41–52.

-Robertshaw, I., J. Khoury, et al. "[The Effect of Paternal Age on Outcome in Assisted Reproductive Technology Using the Ovum Donation Model](http://dx.doi.org/10.1177/1933719113506497)." _Reproductive Sciences_ 21, no. 5 (2014): 590–93.
+Robertshaw, I., J. Khoury, et al. "{{% resource_link "7e01056c-a98f-4333-af76-6eafde6d276a" "The Effect of Paternal Age on Outcome in Assisted Reproductive Technology Using the Ovum Donation Model" %}}." _Reproductive Sciences_ 21, no. 5 (2014): 590–93.

 {{< tdclose >}}